amyxie361/transformers-regression/README.md

 # Regression Free Model Update

 Code for the paper:
 Regression Bugs Are In Your Model!
-Measuring, Reducing and Analyzing Regressions In NLP Model Updates [paper](https://arxiv.org/abs/2105.03048)
+Measuring, Reducing and Analyzing Regressions In NLP Model Updates [[Paper]](https://arxiv.org/abs/2105.03048)

-Modified from the Hugging Face Transformers examples of text-classification. (original code)[https://github.com/huggingface/transformers/tree/master/examples/pytorch/text-classification]
+Modified from the Hugging Face Transformers examples of text-classification. [[Original code]](https://github.com/huggingface/transformers/tree/master/examples/pytorch/text-classification)

 Haven't tested under this environment, and document needs completion.

-If you have any question, please contact me through [email](amyxie361@outlook.com)
+If you have any question, please contact me through email:amyxie361@outlook.com

 # Text classification examples